CUTS: A Deep Learning and Topological Framework for Multigranular Unsupervised Medical Image Segmentation: Introduction

-To address these issues, we propose to automatically segment medical images using an \textbf{entirely unsupervised} framework that leverages recent advances in representation learning.
-The unsupervised nature circumvents the need for costly expert annotations and alleviates the cross-domain generalization problem.
-More importantly, we also design our approach to produce multi-granularity segmentation which can potentially target multiple regions of interest without supervision.
+To address these issues, we propose to automatically segment medical images using an entirely unsupervised framework that combines recent advances in representation learning with advances in data geometry and topology.
+An unsupervised approach circumvents the need for costly expert annotations and alleviates the cross-domain generalization problem.
+More importantly, we also design our approach to produce multigranular segmentations, which can potentially target multiple regions of interest without supervision.

-Our framework, which we denote Contrastive and Unsupervised Training for Segmentation (CUTS), was named as an homage to the renowned painter Henri Matisse, who famously used a ``cut-up'' method he called ``drawing with scissors'' to assemble an image based on patches of material from different sources.
-Here, Matisse constructed an image using a heterogeneous collection of patches to create the overall image; for Matisse, there was homogeneity within each patch with a clear separation between two adjacent patches; the use of these patches (which contain similar colors and textures) resulted in the overlying image~(Figure~\ref{fig:matisse}).
-Our technique is essentially the reverse of this process as we start with the initial overall image and use unsupervised machine learning to segment the initial figure into a heterogeneous collection of relatively homogeneous patches.
-In the Matisse example, machine learning can readily reverse the artistic process since each patch is relatively homogeneous and readily distinguished from its neighboring patches.
-Segmentation of medical images, which is the goal of this work, is more challenging as there is often no sharp boundary between neighboring patches that may represent different organs, different tissues, etc. Here, meaningful image segmentation is complex as the underlying images often contain generally contiguous regions of similar color and texture that should be grouped together within an image, and separated from adjacent regions that may represent an important yet more subtle border between different anatomical structures or between healthy and diseased tissues.
+Our framework, which we denote \textbf{C}ontrastive and \textbf{U}nsupervised \textbf{T}raining for multigranular medical image \textbf{S}egmentation (\textbf{CUTS}), was named as an homage to the renowned painter Henri Matisse, who famously used a ``cut-up'' method he called ``drawing with scissors'' to assemble an image based on patches of material from different sources.
+Our technique is in essence the reverse of this process, as we start with the initial image and use unsupervised machine learning to segment the initial figure into a collection of relatively homogeneous patches using data coarse graining in a learned latent space.
+Although it may seem trivial to identify the different pieces of paper cut up by scissors, segmentation of medical images is more challenging as the boundaries between biological structures, such as between healthy and pathological tissues, are not always sharp and clean.

-Fig.~\ref{fig:illustration_berkeley} visualizes how our proposed CUTS method interacts with any given image sample.
-Learning purely from an unlabeled set of images, our method can produce coarse-to-fine segmentations at varying levels of details.
-While this illustration uses a natural image for demonstration, our primary motivation comes from applications in medical imaging specifically.
-We will show that our method is generalizable to a variety of different contexts, and could be used on images of various kinds.
-This is an important criteria for widespread adoption in the medical imaging community, rather than being narrowly tailored to work in only one particular application, as imaging is a broad and fast-growing field consisting of an increasing number of technologies that produce data with diverse statistical properties.\\